ao-org/argentum-online-server/README.md

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/QfZznrw/Screenshot-2023-12-02-211157.png" alt="Precommit-hook" border="0"></a>

-We have a pre-commit hook for the project, Visual Basic 6 IDE it changes the names of the variables and it makes the Pull Requests very difficult to understand.
+We have a pre-commit hook for the project, Visual Basic 6 IDE changes the names of the variables and it makes the Pull Requests very difficult to understand.

 Please run the following commands with `git bash` or the client you are using.